miguescri/FastAPI-React-template/api/README.md

 ```

 Or if you need to ensure that the client is authenticated, or you need to know who they are, add a FastAPI dependency to
 the `get_current_username` function defined in `auth.py`.
-This way, your function will receive the username
+This way, your function will receive the username as a
-as a parameter if the authentication succeded, or the client will receive a 402 UNAUTHORIZED error:
+parameter, if the authentication succeeded, or the client will receive a 402 UNAUTHORIZED error:

 ```python
 from fastapi import Depends